masep01/zapper-cluster/doc/ingress.md

 > In order for the Ingress resource to work, the cluster must have an ingress controller running.

-We will be using `NGINX Ingress Controller`.
+We will be using `Traefik Ingress Controller`, which is installed by default in `k3s` enviornments.

 In other words, now our `NodePort` services will disappear and `Ingress` will recieve all traffic and it will be routed based on previous defined rules.